If anyone ever tells you that something’s bad quality because it’s made in China, you should direct them to Grant Stone.

 This truly unique company was founded by an American motocross athlete in 2016, and while their boots come to your door from their distribution center in Michigan (where the CEO, Wyatt Gilmore, now lives) they’re proudly made in sunny Xiamen in Southern China.
 (Fun fact: I spent two years living in Shanghai.
 People talked about Xiamen like it’s Miami.)

-Grant Stone is universally adored among Goodyear welt fans, with many claiming they deliver Alden-level quality (read: boots that cost over five hundred bucks) at an extremely reasonable price.
+Grant Stone is universally adored among Goodyear welt fans, with many claiming they deliver Alden-level quality (read: boots that cost over $600) at an extremely reasonable price.
 Are they right?
 Well, the fact that I bought my dad a pair of their loafers might tip you off, but let’s take a look at their very new Chelsea boot to see if the hype stands the test.

 Grant Stone Chelsea Boot Aesthetic